Tralawney History, Family Crest & Coats of Arms

 Early Notables of the Tralawney family (pre 1700)

-Continuing this line...
-Another 249 words (18 lines of text) are included under the topic Early Tralawney Notables in all our PDF Extended History products and printed products wherever possible.
+Another 199 words (14 lines of text) are included under the topic Early Tralawney Notables in all our PDF Extended History products and printed products wherever possible.

 In the immigration and passenger lists a number of early immigrants bearing the name Tralawney were found: Robert Trelawney settled in Virginia in 1643.